+Among the aforementioned works on active learning for clustering, only \cite{mazumdar2017-2, bressan2020, bonchi2020, anonymous, noisyqecc} consider the setting that we are interested in: (i) The clustering algorithm is based on CC; (ii) The pairwise similarities are not assumed to be known in advance; (iii) We assume access to a single noisy oracle, to which a \emph{fixed} budget $B \ll $ $N\choose2$ of queries for pairwise similarities can be performed; (iv) Access to feature vectors is not assumed by the algorithm, meaning that information about the ground-truth clustering is solely obtained through querying the oracle for pairwise similarities.
+Throughout the paper, this setting will be referred to as \emph{active correlation clustering}.

+The work in \cite{mazumdar2017-2} develops a number of \emph{pivot-based} CC algorithms that satisfy guarantees on the query complexity, assuming a noisy oracle.
+However, the algorithms are purely theoretical and are not implemented and investigated in practice, and require setting a number of non-trivial parameters (e.g., they assume the noise level is known in advance which is unrealistic).
+The work in \cite{bressan2020, bonchi2020} proposes adaptive and query-efficient versions of the simple pivot-based CC algorithm KwikCluster \cite{AilonCN08}.
+However, as demonstrated in \cite{anonymous}, such pivot-based methods perform very poorly for active CC with noise.
+The work in \cite{mabcc, noisyqecc} address query-efficient CC by formulating it as a \textit{multi-armed bandit} problem.
+However, this leads to a number of limiting assumptions in practice, as the goal is to provide theoretical guarantees.

-Among the aforementioned active learning studies, only \citep{mazumdar2017-2, bressan2020, bonchi2020, anonymous} consider the setting that we are interested in: i) the clustering algorithm is based on correlation clustering, ii) the pairwise similarities are not presupposed to be known in advance, and iii) access to feature vectors is not assumed (meaning that information about the ground-truth clustering is solely obtained through querying the oracle for pairwise relations). \citep{anonymous} proposes a generic active correlation clustering framework that overcomes the limitations of \citep{mazumdar2017-2, bressan2020, bonchi2020} and offers several advantages. i) The pairwise similarities can be any positive or negative real number, even allowing for inconsistencies (i.e., violation of transitivity). ii) The process of querying pairwise similarities is decoupled from the clustering algorithm, enhancing flexibility in constructing query strategies that can be employed in conjunction with \emph{any} correlation clustering algorithm. \citep{anonymous} employs an efficient correlation clustering method based on local search whose effectiveness has been demonstrated in standard correlation clustering setting \citep{ThielCD19,Chehreghani22_shift}, and automatically computes the number of clusters. iii) The queries are robust w.r.t. a noisy oracle and multiple queries for the same pairwise similarity are allowed.
-Furthermore, \citep{anonymous} proposes two novel acquisition functions, namely \textit{maxmin} and \textit{maxexp}, to be used within their framework, and demonstrates their superior performance compared to prior works.
+The work in \cite{anonymous} proposes a generic active CC framework that overcomes the limitations of previous work and offers several advantages: (i) The pairwise similarities can be any positive or negative real number, even allowing for inconsistencies (i.e., violation of transitivity).
+This allows the oracle to express uncertainty in their feedback; (ii) The process of querying pairwise similarities is decoupled from the clustering algorithm, enhancing flexibility in constructing acquisition functions that can be employed in conjunction with \emph{any} CC algorithm. \cite{anonymous} employs an efficient CC algorithm based on local search, whose effectiveness (and superiority over pivot-based methods) has also been demonstrated in the standard CC setting \cite{ThielCD19,Chehreghani22_shift}, and dynamically computes the number of clusters; (iii) The framework is robust w.r.t. a noisy oracle and supports multiple queries for the same pairwise similarity if needed (to deal with noise).